SrineelM/springmiscellaneous/README.md

-# Distributed Tracing with Resilience4j POC
+# Distributed Tracing and Resilience4j Examples POC

 A comprehensive Proof of Concept demonstrating **enterprise-grade distributed tracing** across a multi-tier architecture with **complete fault tolerance** using OpenTelemetry and all Resilience4j patterns.